Narrandera, Barellan, Grong Grong and Surrounds

 Binya

-With a population reaching just over 200 people, Binya is a friendly farming community a 30-minute drive north of Leeton.
-Drop into the Binya Post Office and grab yourself a copy of the Binya Cook Book, or plan a visit in November for the annual arts and crafts festival.
+Around an hour’s drive north of Narrandera and 20 minutes west of Barellan, you’ll find the township of Binya.
+It’s a friendly farming community with a population of just over 200.
+Drop into the local post office and grab a copy of the Binya Cookbook, or plan a visit in November for the annual arts and crafts festival.

 Don’t miss our region’s unique festivals, markets and shows